 - Statistics numbers (e.g. 1 out of 9 host is vulnerable) show less vulnerable status than it really is.
 Although stats represent ~1.4M real hosts, you should always keep in mind the networks got scanned were networks where someone had some awareness to the problem…

-You can always access (and share) the up to date statistics here:
+You can always access (and share) the up to date analytics below (or in full screen):

 For me, I’m going to have less focus on this project from now on.
 It will still be available to download in the meantime, but my focus is already on my next challenge 😉